SELF GUIDED AUDIO TOURS HAWAII

 My advice?
 Crank up the volume on your headphones and sit away by the window.
 That way, it’s easier to spot some of the features your tour will point out.
 Noise-canceling headphones are a definite plus if you have them.

 Beyond that, every visitor’s shuttle experience will be different because every shuttle driver will be different.
 Some drivers love to tell you all about the park’s history, the features you’ll be passing, and the upcoming stops.
-Others prefer to concentrate on the drive and stay mostly silent.
-And which type of driver you’ll get is mostly luck of the draw.
+Others?
+They’re more the strong, silent type—focused on the road and not much for small talk.
+Which one will you get?
+That’s the magic of the shuttle—it's a total grab bag.

 So don’t forget, if you stop or pause your tour, be sure to turn your tour audio back on before you leave Zion Canyon.
 We’ll give you directions for getting out of the canyon, as well as stories and songs for your return trip.
 We don’t want you to miss out!